HOME CONTACT US VISITOR INFO PROGRAMS EVENTS

 2 pm

-Early ‘Irish’ Spring Solstice Hike
+St Patrick's Day Early Spring Equinox Hike

-This year the spring solstice occurs on Tue, Mar 19, 2024, 11:06 PM.
+This year the spring equinox occurs on Tue, Mar 19, 2024, 11:06 PM.
 Join us on St Patrick’s Day to get an early start on celebrating the beginning of astronomical spring.
 Look for signs of green and spring on our trails.

 Cost: $11 each / $36 family of four.